roverbird/caterpillar-ssa-timeseries-forecasting/readme.md

 - **Plot Interpretation**: If you view the plots generated by the script, you would typically see how well the forecast matches the actual time series.
 Ideally, the forecast should closely track the actual values, indicating that the SSA model effectively learned and extrapolated from historical data.

 The results show that the SSA implementation successfully embedded the time series, decomposed it into components, and produced forecasts that align well with the actual observed values.
 The high characteristic of projection suggests that the model has captured most of the time series' variability with a small number of components.

-## Contributing

-Contributions are welcome!
-Feel free to submit issues and pull requests to help improve the project.

 ## License